 ANNs) are certainly a wondrous

+certain inputs.
 No problem, some error is expected.
+But what if you

 could give it two inputs that are virtually identical, but you get

+different outputs?
 Worse, what if one is correctly classified but the

 other has been manipulated so that it is classified as anything you

+want?
 Could these adversarial examples be the bane of neural networks?

 That is what happened with one PicoCTF challenge we came across recently.
 There is an application whose sole purpose is to accept a user-uploaded image, classify it, and let you know the results.
 Our task was to take the image of a dog, correctly classified as a Malinois, and manipulate it so that it is classified as a tree frog.
 However, for your image to be a proper adversarial example, it must be perceptually indistinguishable from the original, in other words, it must still look like the same previously-classified dog to a human.